The Art Law Review: India

 India has been synonymous with its arts in various forms.
 From the time of our earliest civilisation in the Indus valley, the subcontinent has been known to have artisans of extraordinary skill and creativity.
 Each invader brought with them local traditions and design elements that local artisans assimilated and amalgamated into elements of design that we see as the style synonymous with the Indian subcontinent today.

-The Indian art market is a US$2 billion industry, which includes artisans, weavers, tribal and contemporary artists.
+The Indian art market is a US$2 billion industry, which includes artisans, weavers and tribal and contemporary artists.
 Sixty per cent of the work artisans create is for the domestic market, while 40 per cent of the art is exported around the world.
 Most artisans work with designers and buying houses to export their products and have very little say in terms of pricing.
 In the past few years, we have seen huge interest in artisan art from the domestic market.
 Brands have started to work on reviving old and dying crafts.

-India has been very mindful of protecting the various traditional art forms and ensuring that it supports artisans in the remote corners of the country.
+India has been very mindful of protecting its various traditional art forms and ensuring that it supports artisans in the remote corners of the country.
 Each state has a handicrafts emporium that procures works from artisans local to the state and sells it in their retail outlets.
 These handicraft emporiums are popular with both locals and tourists.
 They procure ethically sourced works and have fixed prices to protect artisans' interests.

 The year in review